TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy.md

 ---
 ###  3️⃣ Clone SDK Unitree
-unitree_sdk2py is a library used for communication with **Unitree** robots in python.
+`unitree_sdk2py` is a Python library that enables direct communication with Unitree robots.
+It plays a crucial role in this project, allowing the system to collect sensor data from the robot and send velocity and motor commands in real time.

 Clone the repository using Git :
 ```bash